-When vessels taking blood to the brain occludes, most probably due to a clot in the vessel, then the blood flow to that brain part is stopped or greatly reduced causing Damage or ‘Necrosis’ to that brain part.
+When vessels taking blood to the brain occludes, most probably due to a clot in the boat, then the blood flow to that brain part is stopped or significantly reduced, causing Damage or ‘Necrosis’ to that brain part.

-This is the second type of stroke and it happens when a certain artery ruptures most probably due to high blood pressure, causing extravasation ( outside the vessel) of blood, thus blood can not reach its specific destination and that part of the brain will be damaged.
+This is the second type of stroke.
+It happens when a specific artery ruptures, most probably due to high blood pressure, causing extravasation ( outside the vessel) of blood.
+Thus blood can not reach its particular destination, and that part of the brain will be damaged.

-Ischemic stroke is the most common type of stroke and it happens mostly in Obese, old, diabetic, high cholesterol patients.
-Whereas Hemorrhagic stroke is less common than Ischemic stroke and it happens mostly in patients with uncontrolled high blood pressure.
+Ischemic stroke is the most common type of stroke, and it happens mostly in Obese, old, diabetic, high cholesterol patients.
+Whereas Hemorrhagic stroke is less common than Ischemic stroke, and it occurs mainly in patients with uncontrolled high blood pressure.

-Having known all these let’s find out how can we know when a person is having a stroke?
+Having known all these, let’s find out how we can see when a person is having a stroke?
 What are the symptoms of a stroke?

-The patient with stroke will experience enormous pain and most of the patients start pointing out to their head and say nothing and some describe the pain as the worst pain of their life.
+The patient with a stroke will experience enormous pain, and most of the patients start pointing out to their head and say nothing, and some describe the problem as the worst pain of their life.

-The other symptoms depend on the area of the brain involved llike.
+The other symptoms depend on the area of the brain involved, like.

-- Loss of apprehension of speech and paralysis of the upper limb and hearing loss in damage to the middle part of the brain.
+- Loss of apprehension of speech and paralysis of the upper limb and hearing loss damage the middle part of the brain.

-- Loss of vision and balance and fine movements in damage to the posterior part of the brain.
+- Loss of vision and balance and slight movements in damage to the posterior part of the brain.

-Whenever a person is having a stroke, it is very important to know whether it is Ischemic or Hemorrhagic because treatment to both is different and the wrong diagnosis can lead to crisis.
+Whenever a person is having a stroke.
+It is imperative to know whether it is Ischemic or Hemorrhagic because treatment to both is different.
+The wrong diagnosis can lead to crisis.

 We should look for these symptoms and immediately call for medical help and bring the patient to a nearby hospital because we can do much at home.

-We can prevent stroke to happen by controlling our cholesterol and triglyceride levels in the case of Ischemic stroke and by maintaining our blood pressure in case of Hemorrhagic stroke.
+We can prevent a stroke from happening by controlling our cholesterol and triglyceride levels in the case of Ischemic stroke and by maintaining our blood pressure in case of Hemorrhagic stroke.

-A 30-minute walk or some other exercise at least 4 times a week can reduce the chances of both type of stroke significantly.
-We should adapt a healthy lifestyle to avoid these deadly diseases.
+A 30-minute walk or some other exercise at least four times a week can significantly reduce both types of stroke types.
+We should adopt a healthy lifestyle to avoid these deadly diseases.